Clean-Energy-Processes-CEP-Laboratory/Technology-Library/functional_specification.md

 ## Non-functional requirements

 The package will contain
-* Module-unit tests (MUTs) which carry out automated tests of the functionality of the various modules contained within the code;
+* Module-unit tests (MUTs) which undertake automated tests of the functionality of the various modules contained within the code;
-* Component-unit tests (CUTs) which carry out component-level tests of the functionality of the various components contained within the code;
 * Integration tests (ITs) which will test
   * The integrated models developed which are included in the library;
-  * The component-suggesting code.
+  * The technology-suggesting code.

 ## Error reporting